-From 27 May 2000, last checked 27 May 2000
+From 27 May 2000, last checked 29 Aug 2020

-Presently you reach the Blue Pool, so called because of the colour imparted by the clay particles suspended in the water.
-Shortly after that is the picturesque Martin's Falls, which drop several metres over a ledge into a small pond.
+The track steadily drops following the creek.
+There are a number of creek crossings, which you should be able to keep dry feet for at normal water levels.
+Presently you reach a short detour to Magdala Falls, hidden behind the trees, and the Blue Pool, so called because of the colour imparted by the clay particles suspended in the water.
+Shortly after that is the picturesque Martins Falls, which drop several metres over a ledge into a small pond.

 The path runs alongside Glenbrook Creek, and there are lots of potential swimming holes and a couple of sandy beaches to stop at.
 After about 500m the track splits again, and you can decide whether to take the Short Track, to the left, or the Long Track up to the lookout.
 Whatever your choice you've got 170m vertical to cover in just a few hundred metres.

 The view from the top is great.
 Directly across Glenbrook Creek you can see a white cross on the cliffs on the other side.
-The cliff is the Lost World Lookout, which can be reached by walking down and then up the other side, and the cross is a memorial to Brother B.R.
+The cliff is the Lost World Lookout, which can be reached by walking down and then up the other side, and the cross is a memorial to Rev. Br.
 G.E.
 Rayner, who used to take students bushwalking in this area.